Hi! This is Gramma Kelly & Freyja

 (A lot of famous people have had bipolar disorder.
 Carrie Fisher, Winston Churchill, Russell Brand, Vincent Van Gogh and Demi Lovato to name a few.)

 After my kids grew up, I went back to college and finished my Early Childhood Education degree and went to work with preschoolers.
 Then in 2013 I was diagnosed with Essential Tremor caused by all the medications I was taking.
 ET is a disorder characterized by rhythmic shaking of hands, head, and other body parts with no known cause.
 (Kathryn Hepburn had ET.)
 It makes eating, writing and doing a lot of things difficult.
 I can’t use a mouse very well with the computer or eat with a regular fork.
 I use weighted utensils and even then, sometimes a spoon for my salad!
 I spill cups that are more than half full, so I have a water bottle that won’t spill.
 I don’t use the stove only the microwave.
-It made me very sad, and I miss being around them every day, but I couldn’t do my daily teaching duties.
+It made me very sad to quit teaching, and I miss being around the kiddos every day, but I couldn’t do my daily teaching duties.
 Things like filling out forms, passing out snacks or taking pictures of classroom activities.
 I retired to write children’s books, something I had dreamed of in high school.
 In 2022 I was diagnosed with Parkinson’s Disease, a new adventure just beginning.

 I consider myself a literacy activist because I help my little friends find books that interest them and I tutored ESL students, people who had English as a second language, during my college years.
 Every book isn’t for every child, but there is a book for every child, and I delight in matching up books and young people!
 I have a precarious perch of books on my nightstand…and desk…and kitchen counter….
 ALL different types of books!